May 12, 2025

 Slack limits its video call features on the free plan, allowing only one-on-one video calls.
 To access group video calls and screen sharing, users need to upgrade to a paid plan.

-Pebb takes a more inclusive approach with its Free Forever Standard Plan, offering group voice and video calls, screen sharing, and compatibility across both mobile and desktop devices - all without additional costs.
+Pebb takes a more inclusive approach with its Free Forever Standard Plan, offering voice and video calls and compatibility across both mobile and desktop devices - all without additional costs.

 File Storage and Organization